rcrews/docs-website/cloudera-manager/7.0.3/index.md

         url: release-notes/index.html

 ---
+Cloudera Manager is an application you use together with the Cloudera Management Admin Console to manage clusters.
+Cloudera Manager also provides an API for programmatic access.

 You use Cloudera Manager to:

 - Create clusters
 - Configure clusters